Yuna Nagaoka

 Yuna Nagaoka (長岡 柚奈, Nagaoka Yuna) is a Japanese pair skater.
-With partner Sumitada Moriguchi, she is the 2025 Asian Winter Games bronze medalist, the 2023–24 Japan national champion and the 2024–25 Japan national silver medalist.
+With partner Sumitada Moriguchi, she is the 2026 Four Continents bronze medalist, the 2025 Asian Winter Games bronze medalist, the 2025 CS Kinoshita Group Cup bronze medalist, and a two-time Japanese national champion.
+She represented Japan at the 2026 Winter Olympics.

 Personal life

-Nagaoka was born on July 13, 2005 in Hokkaido, Japan.
+Nagaoka was born on July 13, 2005 in Sapporo, Hokkaido, Japan.

 In 2024, she graduated from Fuji Women's Junior and Senior High School.

 Career

 Early career

 Nagaoka began figure skating in 2012.
 Originally a singles skater, she trained at the ROYCE'F･S･C in Sapporo, Hokkaido, coached by Mami Yamada, the childhood coach of Yuzuru Hanyu.
 Nagaoka got to meet Hanyu when he visited her training rink to personally thank Yamada and have a Q&A session with Yamada's students following his second Olympic gold medal win in 2018.

 In 2019, a member of the Japan Skating Federation approached a fourteen-year old Nagaoka, asking if she would be interested in skating in the pairs discipline due to her small stature.
 Following the encounter, Nagaoka, who did not know much about pair skating at the time, decided to attend the 2019 Japan Eastern Sectional Championships to watch then newly formed team Riku Miura/Ryuichi Kihara compete.
 The experience made Nagaoka want try competing in the pairs discipline; however, at the time it was difficult to find a Japanese male skater that was interested in teaming up with her.
 Additionally, the COVID-19 outbreak in early 2020 caused numerous Japanese skating rinks to close down, making pair skating tryout opportunities even more difficult to come by.
 That same year, remaining in Sapporo, Nagaoka moved her training to Fuji Women's University, where Naomi Takagi became her new coach.

 Nagaoka would compete at the 2022–23 Japan Junior Championships in the women's singles event, where she finished twenty-third.